DataDog/devsecops-workshop/README.md

-# Devsecops Demo
+# Practical DevSecOps Workshop Demo

-This repository is a demo for the DASH24 devsecops workshop.
+This repository is a demo for the DASH24 DevSecOps workshop.
 It contains a sample application with an API written in Python/Flask.
-We use this application to show how we can find security issues in projects and fix them.
+This application is used to show how to find and fix security issues early in the software development lifecycle.

+Note for workshop attendees: Ignore the instructions in this README and follow the instructions in your lab environment.

-## Part 0: Getting started
+## Getting started

 Bootstrap the project